santoshtechwiz/codeguru.github.io/_drafts/jest/jest mock module function.md

-Jest is a JavaScript testing framework maintained by Facebook, Inc. designed and built by Christoph Nakazawa with a focus on simplicity and support for large web applications.
+>Jest is a JavaScript testing framework maintained by Facebook, Inc. designed and built by Christoph Nakazawa with a focus on simplicity and support for large web applications.
 It works with projects using Babel, TypeScript, Node.js, React, Angular, Vue.js and Svelte.
 [Wikipedia](https://en.wikipedia.org/wiki/Jest_(JavaScript_framework))

 In this post, I will show you an easy way to automatically mock all the function of the module.
+Jest also alows you to mock module function.
 By the end of this tutorial, you will learn the following things.

--   How to mock a module automatically
+-   How to mock a module functional automatically
 -   How to check the function is the mock function
 -   How to assert on the mock function